grittins/Toronto-Housing-Market/README.md

 - Rezwan Ferdous @grittins - grittins1@gmail.com
 - Shivali Sahai @shivalisahai - shivali.sahai@gmail.com
 - Wayne Jin @jinwei1207 - waynejin0110@gmail.com

+## Project Overview: Predicting Toronto House Prices
+Our project aims at predicting Toronto house prices.
+We've chosen that topic as our group was interested in making a market analysis and the house market does impact everyone.

 - **Presentation:**
 - **GitHub:** Our Github Team1_Project will include commits and branches from all team members.